coderedcorp/coderedcms/docs/reference/django_settings.rst

 Wagtail CRX Django Settings
 ===========================

-Default settings are loaded from ``coderedcms/settings.py``.
+Default settings are loaded from ``wagtailcrx/settings.py``.
 Available settings for Wagtail CRX:

 CRX_BANNER
 ----------

-If you define a value for this ``CRX_BANNER``, CodeRedCMS will show this text in a banner on both the front end and in the CMS of your site.
+If you define a value for this ``CRX_BANNER``, wagtailcrx will show this text in a banner on both the front end and in the CMS of your site.
 This is useful for flagging non-production environments like staging.
 For example::